Credit History FAQ

 Your Credit Rating and Your Options

-My family cannot afford to pay for my college tuition, but I need to apply for loans.
-What types of financial aid can I qualify for with no established credit and no college savings?
+My family can’t afford college tuition, so I need to apply for loans.
+What kind of financial aid and loans are out there for someone with no credit and no college savings, like me?

 I am trying to fund an MBA program, but I was not approved for an alternative student loan that I was hoping would cover the rest of my college costs that federal loans do not.
 What are my other options without proper credit?

-I am an adult returning to college because I did not complete my four-year degree in the first place.
-I have bad credit and do not want to ask family or friends to co-sign a loan.
-What are my options for college funding without a credit check?
+I was unable to complete my four-year degree, and I want to go back and earn it.
+I have bad credit and don’t want to ask family or friends to co-sign a loan.
+Are there any loans that I can get without going through a credit check?

-If I have good credit what loans should I apply for?
+I have a good credit score.
+Which loans should I apply for?